 Having a studio monitor that has higher wattage means that it gives more transient details.
 This allows you to make more precise adjustments to compressors, limiters, and gates.

 It is important to mind the type of drivers used in the overall sound monitor as it will greatly impact the sound quality.
 More specifically, let’s talk about the design, types, and sizes of a driver.

 The most common design for a studio monitor includes two speakers (tweeter and woofer) and a port.

 Tweeters are treble speakers that are designed to reproduce the high frequencies, usually from 2,000 Hz to 20,000 Hz.
 While, woofers are bass speakers that are designed to reproduce the low frequencies, usually from 40 Hz to 5,000 Hz.

-Generally, the larger the woofer size, the better bass response you get out of your studio monitor.
+Generally, the larger the woofer size, the better bass response you get.

 Now, let’s get to the ports.
 Ports or radiators are holes in the monitor cabinet that allow the sound to go out aside from the actual woofer and tweeter.
 Their primary purpose is to produce better bass response in, especially with smaller size woofers.

 It goes without saying that a studio monitor’s price is directly proportional to its quality.
 If you want the monitor for your sound production, chances are, it will probably cost you a couple of hundred (or even thousands) dollars.